manuelconceicao/CodeNotes/topics/qualityassurance/qualityassurance.md

 # Quality assurance

-# What is QA (Quality Assurance)?
+# What is QA (Quality Assurance) and what QA engineer does?

 ![Quality Assurance](img/what-is-SQA-2.jpg)

 - Quality assurance is optimizing the development and testing processes
 - Selecting approaches to minimize the number of errors
+- Bring quality to the product
+- Make sure the requirements are met.
+- Know the business
+- Know the product

-# What a QA engineer does?
+# What is software testing?

-**What I think software testing is**:
-Software testing main objective is making sure the software fulfills the requirements proposed.
-A software tester should make sure all the functionalities of the software goes in hand with the requirements and suggest new requirements to the development team and stakeholders to further enhance the software.
-They should work in iterations to provide constant feedback to the other development teams to correct how the software is being developed.

-**What software testing is:**
 - Making sure the requirements are sound.
 - Think about what the software should do.
 - Think about the UX (User Experience)